-Although TI highly recommends that the user eventually take advantage of all the modes of the LMX2485, the quick start register map is shown in order for the user to get the part up and running quickly using only those bits critical for basic functionality.
-The following default conditions for this programming state are a third order delta-sigma modulator in 12-bit mode with no dithering and no Fastlock.
+Although it is highly recommended that the user eventually take advantage of all the modes of the LMX2486, the quick start register map is shown in order for the user to get the part up and running quickly using only those bits critical for basic functionality.
+The following default conditions for this programming state are a third order delta-sigma modulator in 12-bit mode with strong dithering and no Fastlock.